 Safe - this means we looked for evidence that people were protected from abuse and avoidable harm.

-At the last inspection this key question was rated as requires improvement.
-At this inspection this key question has improved to good.
+At the last inspection this key question was rated as good.
+At this inspection this key question has remained the same.
 This meant people were safe and protected from avoidable harm.